brmorrell/cache-write-up/outline.md

 - Motivation
 - Summary of New Contributions

-Literature Review (TODO: riley)
+Caching and prefetching (TODO: riley)

 - Define caching
 - Talking about prefetching
+  - stride prefetching
+- Literature Review

+Conditional Entropy

+- Explanation of entropy
+  - Conditional entropy
 - Previous uses of entropy in caching
 - Predictability vs cacheability
-- Explanation of entropy
-  - Conditional entropy
-- Studies on stride prefetching

-Methodology (TODO: ilana)

 - Theoretical reasons to care about entropy
+  - Strides (formal defn)
 - What we conditioned on and why

-  - Strides (formal defn)
+Methodology (TODO: ilana)

 - Data (Trace Sources)
 - Cache simulator (program details)